 Artificial Intelligence in Retail Statistics

 According to a retail executives survey by Capgemini at the AI in Retail Conference, the application of the technology in retail could save up to $340 billion each year for the industry by 2020.
 An estimated 80% of these savings will come from AI’s improvement of supply chain management and returns.
-As far as customer-facing functions, respondents believe that chatbots and self-checkout services will be the most beneficial for retailers.
-The global market for Artificial Intelligence Retail Business is expected to grow to over $5 million by 2022.
+As far as customer-facing functions, respondents believe that chatbots and self-checkout services will help retailers the most.
+The global market for Retail AI for Business is expected to grow to over $5 million by 2022.